victorchabbert/speculo/doc/intent.md

 ## Description

-Intents are objects that convey the will and the identity of a user over the application.
+Intents are objects that convey the query and the identity of a user in the system.
-Every incoming message is translated into an intent and treated by the user's plugins.
+Every incoming message is translated into an intent and treated by the user's applications.

 ## Schema